 Type IIc is the most common type in EGC and a superficial depressed lesion without ulcer.
-The base of the lesion is usually uneven, dirty, and covered with whitish exudates or hemorrhage.
-The edge and margin of the lesion are usually irregular or blurred (Figs. 11.4 and 11.5).
-Depressed lesion can be accompanied by converging folds, which can show abrupt cutting, clubbing, fusion, or rat-tail appearance (Fig. 11.6).
+The base of the lesion is usually uneven, dirty, and covered with whitish exudates or

-Fig. 11.4 Typical type IIc EGC confined to mucosa. (a-m) Typical endoscopic finding of mucosal cancer is a small, shallow mucosal depression without evident converging folds which suggest deep tumor invasion [4, 5]
+Fig. 11.4 Typical Type IIc EGC confined to mucosa.
+Typical endoscopic finding of mucosal cancer is a small, shallow mucosal depression without evident converging folds which suggest deep tumor invasion [4, 5]